 As the year winds down, the pandemic continues to be at the forefront.
 In fact, here in Canada, many regions are in a second wave of tightened restrictions.
 Unfortunately, the pandemic may not be going away as we round the corner to 2021.
 But now, after 10 months of operating in this environment, we can look back and take away some critical lessons.
 Most important perhaps is the need to not assume that your customers are always within your reach.
 It's ever-more paramount to enable ways to connect with customers in any and all channels because now we know that the rug can, in fact, be pulled out from underneath you.

 We've also learned that the pace of change can accelerate in an instant.
 Some of the aforementioned payment trends made more inroads in three months than the previous three years.
 This makes the ability to adapt and be agile qualities that businesses must embrace in order to keep thriving in a world where change is the only constant.

 While we're all ready to put this year in the rearview, businesses of all sizes in all industries learned how to reinvent themselves in order to keep afloat and be better prepared for future disruption.
 There's a new wave of businesses as a result: those that know first-hand the importance of prioritizing the customer experience above all.

 This year will go down in the history books.
 What will next year bring?
-Find out when we release our 2021 Commerce and Payment Trends Report.
-Sign up and be the first to get your copy when it becomes available.
+Find out in our 2021 Commerce and Payment Trends Report.